Security & Privacy

 Unfortunately, when Apple chooses not to patch known vulnerabilities quickly, it leaves end users exposed.

-There is little that Mac users can do—other than to put pressure on Apple by raising awareness of reports like this one.
+Although there is little that Mac users can do, there is one important thing.
+You can help put pressure on Apple by raising awareness of reports like this one.

 We encourage responsible media outlets to report on issues of public concern like this, to encourage Apple to not take a lax approach to security issues.